StudioEtrange/tango/README.md

 ### HTTPS redirection

+* To enable/disable HTTP to HTTPS redirection engine, set `NETWORK_REDIRECT_HTTPS` variable
 * To enable/disable HTTPS only access to each service, declare them in `NETWORK_SERVICES_REDIRECT_HTTPS` variable.
 An autosigned certificate will be autogenerate
-    * NOTE : some old plex client do not support HTTPS (like playstation 3) so plex might be exclude from this variable

 * ie in user env file :
     ```